codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 1. Creating the Helm chart and storing it to a staging Helm repository (i.e. the Codefresh Helm repository)
 1. Deployment of the Helm chart to a staging environment
-1. Promotion of Helm chart to one or more "production" HElm repositories
+1. Promotion of Helm chart to one or more "production" Helm repositories
 1. Deployment of the Helm chart to the production environments

 While this workflow is very flexible, it add complexity on the number of Helm charts available (since they exist in multiple Helm repositories).
 You also need to setup the parameters between the different pipelines so that Helm charts to be deployed can be indeed found in the expected Helm repository.